Audio Visual Media Production with Events Livestreaming HND

 - You will primarily be taught on 3 regularly scheduled days per week.

-- You may occasionally be asked to participate in filming projects on evenings and/or weekends depending on the variable nature of the projects.
+- You may occasionally be asked to participate in filming projects on evenings and/or weekends, depending on the variable nature of the projects.

 Entry requirements

-- A minimum of two Highers at C or above (preferably in English, a Science or Mathematics), or successful completion of a relevant NC qualification at SCQF Level 6, or a relavant UAL Level 3 qualification, or equivalent.
+- A minimum of two Highers at C or above (preferably in English, a Science or Mathematics), or successful completion of a relevant NC qualification at SCQF Level 6, or a relevant UAL Level 3 qualification, or equivalent.

 Information on Tests / Auditions / Interview Requirements